irnutsmurt/openai-discordbot/README.md

 ```

 ## Creating a Daemon Service ##
 If you'd like to run the program in the background I suggest creating a systemd service.
-Alternativel the screen command can also be used
+Alternatively, the screen command can also be used but will not resume upon reset of the server.

 1. Create the systemd service file: